..1 Winter solstice - First day of winter

 December 19, 2013

-There are 7 days in the week because of the sun, moon & the 5 planets known to the ancients.
-4 deities from Norse mythology survive in our days: Tiu, Woden, Thor & Freya.
-Tiu was the god of war, Woden the chief god, Thor the god of thunder & Freya the goddess of love.
+There are 7 days in our week because of the sun, moon & 5 planets known to the ancients.
+Four gods from Norse mythology survive in our days: Tiu, Woden, Thor & Freya.
+Tiu was the god of war.
+Woden was the chief god.
+Thor was the god of thunder.
+Freya was the goddess of love.